Camping Dutch Oven Cinnamon Buns

 - Cook the recipe over an open fire using hot coals, not open flames.
 A fire that is too hot will burn the outside of your recipe and not cook the inside.

-If you love these easy dutch oven cinnamon buns, please give them a five star review and help me share them on Facebook and Pinterest so that others may enjoy them too!
+If you love these easy Dutch oven cinnamon buns, please give it a 5-star rating by clicking on the stars in the recipe card below and help us share it on Facebook and Pinterest.

 Dutch Oven Cinnamon Buns